Trump says Giuliani will 'get his facts straight,' knows Russia probe is 'witch hunt'

 Trump stressed to reporters that he “would love” to speak with Special Counsel Robert Mueller—even against the legal advice of his attorneys.

 “The problem we have is we have 13 people and they’re all Democrats—real Democrats—angry Democrats.
-And that’s not a fair situation,” Trump said of the investigators on the special counsel team.
+And that’s not a fair situation,” Trump said of the investigators on the special counsel's team.

+The president stressed that the investigators "say that I am not a target."

+"You have a group of investigators that are so Democratic ... they went to Hillary Clinton's celebration which turned out to be a funeral," Trump said.
+"I would love to speak, nobody wants to speak [with Mueller] more than I do."